Jinn: Visual art

 Although there are very few visual representations of jinn in Islamic art, when they do appear, it is usually related to a specific event or individual jinn.

 Visual representations of jinn appear in manuscripts, and their existence is often implied in works of architecture by the presence of apotropaic devices like serpents, which were intended to ward off evil spirits.
-Lastly, King Solomon is illustrated very often with jinn as the commander of an army that included them.
+Lastly, King Solomon is illustrated very often as the commander of an army that included jinn.